 Do you have friends, family members or colleagues who might also be able to help us by volunteering at the Bobbo?
 If so, please share this information with them and let them know that signing up could not be easier.
 And, if you want to volunteer with others, just mention this on the registration form so that you can be positioned alongside your friends on the day.
 We regret that the opportunities for volunteers under 18 years are limited.

 Register now – don’t delay!

 Just go to the Volunteer Registration form page of the BHCC website.
-Please be sure write “Lifeline H2H” in the Comment box at the bottom of the registration form, so that the organisation you are volunteering with can be identified, and the organisers can roster you with the Lifeline team and people you know
+Please be sure to write “Lifeline H2H” in the Comment box at the bottom of the registration form, so that the organisation you are volunteering with can be identified, and the organisers can roster you with the Lifeline team and people you know.

 Volunteering for the Bobbo really helps Lifeline, and is always a fun and rewarding experience.

 Please follow the Bobbo on Facebook